wyemicha/Exercise-04a-State-Machine/README.md

 # Exercise-04a-State-Machine
 Exercise for MSCH-C220, 3 March 2021

+A demonstration of this exercise is available here: [https://youtu.be/d9I96qieMP8](https://youtu.be/d9I96qieMP8)

 This exercise is designed to begin our 2D Platformer by creating an animated sprite and a State Machine.
 The concepts behind this exercise will be outlined in class.

 Fork this repository.
 When that process has completed, make sure that the top of the repository reads [your username]/Exercise-04a-State-Machine. *Edit the LICENSE and replace BL-MSCH-C220-S21 with your full name.* Commit your changes.